-Sanderlin Sea Turtles RISE Up
+Sanderlin Sea Turtles RISE Upl

 R-Respect

 I - Independence

 S - Service

 E - Excellence

 It is the goal of Sanderlin K-8 IB World School to help students develop the self-discipline necessary to be successful global and internationally minded citizens.
 We follow the Pinellas County Code of Student Conduct (a copy is given to each student) and the procedures outlined on the School Bus Incident Report.
-In addition, Sanderlin is a PBIS school that rewards positive behavior based on students meeting the school-wide expectations for success.
+In addition, Sanderlin is a PBIS school that rewards positive behavior based on students meeting the school-wide expectations success.
 The school-wide expectations matrix for success will be posted around the school, in every classroom and on the school website.
 These expectations will be explicitly taught to our students at the beginning of the year and throughout the year when deemed necessary.

-All staff members will award students Turtle Bucks based on random, successful demonstration of the expectations.
-Students will be able to use their Turtle Bucks to purchase classroom and school-wide incentives.
-The school will also participate in the coordination of a mobile school store where students can use Turtle Bucks to purchase school supplies at the school store.
-A schedule for school-wide incentives and the school store will be sent home to parents at various times during the year as they are published.
+All staff members will award students electronic Turtle Tokens based on random, successful demonstration of the expectations.
+Students will be able to use their electronic Turtle Tokens to purchase classroom and school-wide incentives.
+A schedule for school-wide incentives will be sent home to parents at various times during the year as they are published.

-ALL staff members will participate in the distribution of Turtle Bucks.
-One student from each class will be selected monthly as the Sea Turtle In Action and will be rewarded a special certificate, a special \$10 buck and be recognized on the School News.
+ALL staff members will participate in the distribution of Turtle Tokens.
+One student from each class will be selected monthly as the Sea Turtle In Action and will be rewarded a special certificate, 10 Sea Turtle Tokens and be recognized on the School News.
 One student from each class will be selected quarterly as the Top Sea Turtle based on school-wide criteria for Top Sea Turtle success.
 This Top Sea Turtle award will be presented at a quarterly breakfast awards ceremony.
-Top Sea Turtles will earn recognition at the assembly, a certificate and a special \$20 Sea Turtle Buck.
+Top Sea Turtles will earn recognition at the assembly, a certificate, and 20 Sea Turtle Tokens.

 The Sanderlin K-8 IB World School program is modeled around the research based Positive Behavior Support Program from University of South Florida.
-This research based program has proven that students who are rewarded for positive behaviors perform better in school and that this focus on positive behavior leads to better student achievement.
+This research-based program has proven that students who are rewarded for positive behaviors perform better in school and that this focus on positive behavior leads to better student achievement.